huntglitch-npm/huntglitch/README.md

 ![downloads](https://img.shields.io/npm/dt/node-huntglitch)
 ![license](https://img.shields.io/npm/l/node-huntglitch)

-Huntglitch is a developer-first app development monitoring platform that can help you instantly solve bugs, broken codes and avoid crashes and false API calls with ease.
-Huntglitch gives you answers not hints.
+HuntGlitch is a developer-first app monitoring platform that helps you instantly detect and fix bugs, broken code, crashes, and false API calls with ease.
+It gives you answers—not vague hints—so you can move faster and build with confidence.

-Designed to streamline error monitoring across services, this tool handles HTTP context, headers, and classification with minimal setup.
+Built to streamline error tracking across services, HuntGlitch automatically captures HTTP context, request headers, and classifies issues intelligently—all with minimal setup.

 ---

 ## 🚀 Motivation

-Manually handling error logging across microservices is repetitive and error-prone.
-This package simplifies the process into a single function call with environment-specific keys.
-Ideal for debugging APIs, tracking failed requests, and improving observability.
+Manually managing error logging across microservices is repetitive, time-consuming, and prone to mistakes.
+This package streamlines the process into a single function call using environment-specific keys—perfect for debugging APIs, tracking failed requests, and enhancing overall observability.

 ---